 Have questions about Lifelong Learning?
 Browse our FAQ below to find answers to commonly asked questions.

-IU Lifelong Learning courses are open to all adults in the greater Bloomington-Monroe County, Indiana region—residents as well as visitors.
+IU Lifelong Learning courses are open to all adults.
+Our online courses make participation possible from wherever you call home.
 There is no application process—simply enroll.
 Prepayment is required when you register.

 Yes, courses are designed for adults age 18 years and older, unless otherwise noted.